Figuring out the right terrarium substrate may be dirty work, but it’s a critical step in any project.

 I get it; not everyone has the time to formulate the perfect mix for every setup.

-Thankfully, some tried-and-tested tropical mixes (such as ABG mix variations) will hit the mark 99.9% of the time.
-And thatโs why weโve developed our own substrate mix for terrariums and vivariums.
+Thankfully, some tried-and-tested tropical mixes will hit the mark 99.9% of the time.
+And thatโs why weโve developed our own terrarium substrate mix.

-Itโs a precise mix of orchid bark, earthworm castings, coco coir, horticultural charcoal, and (optionally) pumice.
+Itโs a precise mix of orchid bark, earthworm castings, coco coir, and horticultural charcoal (biochar).

 The blend of materials provides excellent water retention and drainage, making it a great option for tropical plants of all varieties.